-- CMIs must recertify by completing 3 CEUs (Continuing Education Units), equivalent to 30 contact hours of approved training before the credential's expiration date (5 years from initial CMI date of certification). - Each CEU is equal to 10 contact hours of training (not counting meals, breaks, etc.) by most organizations.
-For example, a typical conference day is 0.6 CEUs. - Individuals who fulfill this requirement will not need to retake the medical certification exams to maintain their CMI credential (see Failure to Recertify section below).
+- Hub-CMIs/CMIs must renew by completing 3 CEUs (Continuing Education Units), equivalent to 30 contact hours of approved training before the credential's expiration date (4 years from initial Hub-CMI date of credential or 5 years from initial CMI date of certification). - Each CEU is equal to 10 contact hours of training (not counting meals, breaks, etc.) by most organizations.
+For example, a typical conference day is 0.6 CEUs. - Individuals who fulfill this requirement will not need to retake the NBCMI exams to maintain their Hub-CMI/CMI credential (see Failure to Renew section below).

-Certificants are strongly encouraged to earn CEUs throughout the 5-year period.
+Hub-CMI/CMIs are strongly encouraged to earn CEUs throughout the 4-year period (Hub-CMI) or 5-year period (CMI).